A smart knowledge store

 Queries are sets of facts separated by semicolons, with or without variables.
 If the query contains no variables, the answer will be true for presence of the asked facts or false for their absence.
 To find out whether a fact is negated we must query its negation.

 If we include variables in the query, we will obtain all the variable substitutions that would produce a true query, in the form of a json list of mappings of strings.

 However, we can not add special constraints, like we can in rules with pythonic conditions.

 Miscelaneous technical notes.

 - I have shown several different kinds of variables, for things, for verbs, for numbers, for facts.
 But the logic behind Terms is first order, there is only one kind of individuals, and the proliferation of kinds of variables is just syntactic sugar.
 Person1 would be equivalent to something like “for all x, x is a person and x…”.
-LoveVerb1 would be equivalent to something like “for all x, a x is a verb, subverb of love, and x…”.
+LoveVerb1 would be equivalent to something like “for all x, a x is a love and x…”.

 - The design of the system is such that both adding new facts (with their consecuences) and querying for facts should be independent of the size of the knowledge base.
 The only place where we depend on the size of the data is in arithmetic conditions, since at present number objects are not indexed as such.